winterblack/Collectize/README.md

 ## Minimum Viable Product

-Collectize is a web application inspired by Pinterest that will be build using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+Collectize is a web application inspired by Pinterest that will use Ruby on Rails and React.js.
+By the end of Week 2, this app will, at a minimum, satisfy the following criteria:

 - [x] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login